Birrellc/project-eternity-ms2/README.md

 ### Features to be Implemented in the Future

-- Fully functioning booking form database system to replace the form in place at the moment
+- Fully functioning booking form database system to replace the form in place at the moment.
-- Fully functioning checkout system to add to the shopping cart for successful online orders
+- Fully functioning checkout system to add to the shopping cart for successful online orders.
-- The ability to update and alternate menu's with ease
+- The ability to update and alternate menu's with ease.
-- Newsletter system with automated response & database to store subscriber email addresses
+- Newsletter system with automated response & database to store subscriber email addresses.
 - Alternative system to emailJS for sending emails.
-- Improve on the features already in place to be more optimal e.g the time and date part of the booking form could self made instead of relying on a plugin
+- Improve on the features already in place to be more optimal e.g the time and date part of the booking form could self made instead of relying on a plugin.

 ---